Perspective | Patrick Ewing hasn’t thrown in the towel, but Georgetown looks like it has bottomed out

 Instead, it’s something we may have never seen before in these parts: an irrelevant Georgetown hoops program.

 Patience over panic should always be appreciated, but since Georgetown has not been what it was for several years now, there’s been a hole in the region’s fabric of basketball.
 It’s why Howard Coach Kenneth Blakeney told me this week that he can envision his team and his gym becoming the focus of D.C. hoops.
-He said it very carefully because he didn’t want to offend other schools, but he pointed out the obvious: Georgetown, and Maryland too, no longer resembles the program he remembers when he was growing up in D.C., when all that mattered was Big John’s Hoyas.
+He said it very carefully because he didn’t want to offend other schools, but he pointed out the obvious: Georgetown (and Maryland, too) no longer resembles the program he remembers when he was growing up in D.C., when all that mattered was Big John’s Hoyas.

 This should have been the season that stopped the years of regression.
 Georgetown won the Big East tournament last season, becoming the first eighth seed to ever do so.
 Then Ewing reeled in one of the top 20 recruiting classes in college basketball.
-And there have been flashes of individual talent: freshman Aminu Mohammed leads the conference in double-doubles and D.C. native Dante Harris ranks among the top assist men in the nation.
+And there have been flashes of individual talent: freshman Aminu Mohammed leads the conference in double-doubles, and D.C. native Dante Harris ranks among the top assist men in the nation.

 Yet it hasn’t fully come together.
-In late December, four covid-19 postponements snapped a three-game winning streak, interrupting any momentum the team had after it beat Syracuse at home.
+In late December, four coronavirus postponements snapped a run that saw the Hoyas win three out of four games, interrupting any momentum the team had.
 Since returning to action Jan.
 7, the Hoyas have lost these five straight conference matchups.

 Georgetown appeared ready to break the streak in the second half Saturday, poised to upset its ranked opponent.
-There were moments when the Hoyas played defense that belied their dismal Big East rankings, such as when Mohammed picked off a pass, raced down court and bounced an assist to Harris.
+There were moments when the Hoyas played defense that belied their dismal Big East rankings, such as when Mohammed picked off a pass, raced downcourt and bounced an assist to Harris.
 Georgetown went up by seven, its largest lead.

 Around that time, Ewing found his towel.

-The towel means so much on the Georgetown sidelines.
+The towel means so much on the Georgetown sideline.
 As Thompson wrote in his autography, “I Came As A Shadow,” he draped the towel over his shoulder as a way to show love to his mother because he had remembered her walking around the house with one to wipe her hands or dry a dish.
-Ewing looked a little Thompson-esque Saturday — and he was not doing paying tribute to his mentor.
+Ewing looked a little Thompson-esque Saturday — but he was not paying tribute to his mentor nor Thompson’s mother.

 “I was hot,” Ewing said later.

 For a while, the towel must have given some relief.
 But Georgetown suddenly went cold.
 The jumpers were falling short, sometimes missing the rim entirely, and the towel disappeared.
-When Villanova ran a patient set that led to Jermaine Samuels Jr. scoring inside while getting fouled, the towel now thrown on the back of a chair, Georgetown’s lead had all but collapsed.
+When Villanova ran a patient set that led to Jermaine Samuels Jr. scoring inside while getting fouled, the towel now thrown on the back of a chair, Georgetown had all but collapsed.

 “I believe this was a game we had opportunities to win.
 We just did not play smart enough going down the stretch,” Ewing said, summing up the second half.